Sermon – Reverend Jack Arnold - Time and Action

 Consider the words from the Collect, wherein we ask God who … ordereth all things both in heaven and earth; … to put away from us all hurtful things, and to give us those things which are profitable for us …

-Actually, that brings us to another point, does the Bible you use match the real Word of God.
+His Word brings us to another point.
+Which is does the Bible you use match the real Word of God?
 It is not the grammar or style that counts, but the facts, the points, the real message of Scripture.
 The Authorized Version comes from the Received Text and is reliable.
 Make certain the version you use loses nothing in the translation.
-The modern versions use corrupted manuscripts omitting a large number of verses that corrupt the message of the New Testament, and in the case of John 3:16 for example, dilute Jesus Christ’s status as the only begotten son of God.
+Many modern versions use corrupted manuscripts omitting a large number of verses that corrupt the message of the New Testament, and in the case of John 3:16 for example, dilute Jesus Christ’s status as the only begotten son of God.
 The newer Bibles also are copyrighted so “Man” owns it, and not the author of Scripture, God our Father.
 In this case, these newer Bibles are not Bibles at all, but doctrine books of men set on not following Scripture.

-So once you let the Holy Ghost into your heart, then take the direction He Offers, read and understand Scripture, you will know what you are supposed to do.
-Then, you need to actually acton that knowledge.
+So, once you let the Holy Ghost into your heart, then take the direction He Offers, read and understand Scripture, you will know what you are supposed to do.
+Then, you need to actually act

 Action counts.
 For by their actions ye shall know them.